simonkrogmann/satexplorer/README.md

 ### Interface and Drawing
 We are using Qt5 for the GUI.
 The graph image is rendered as an `.svg` by the OGDF Library.

+## Custom Libraries and tools

+### ogdfWrapper
+As the name tells, this is a wrapper around the OGDF library.
+It simplyfies access to OGDF's functions.
+Its purpose is to hold and manage a graph instance.
+It can
+- read a graph from a `.gml` file
+- write/render the graph to `.gml` and `.svg`
+- layout the graph using different layout algorithms
+- set color, shape and size of nodes
+- add and remove nodes/edges
+- set height of nodes, useful for rendering order